Some notes

 *--Does Aleksei seem to gain character in Peter’s presence, like

 everyone else?
-Does he simply hope his father will die?
+Or is he happy to see that his father might die?

 Scene twenty

-*--Aleksei's provocateurs, a clutch of scheming old long-beards, chase the rabble
+*--Aleksei's political manipulators, his provocateurs, a clutch of scheming old long-beards, chase the rabble away

 Scene twenty-one